Digestive problems are fairly common with chinchillas.

-While apples can be offered seldomly as a delicious treat, it shouldn’t be abused.
+Fruits are no exception.
+While apples can be offered occasionally as a delicious treat, this shouldn’t be abused.

+Chinchillas make for great family pets.
 They are loving members of the family and providing a balanced diet can ensure a great relationship with your new chinchilla for the next 15-20 years.

 Chili and I wish you the best of luck with your journey.

 Share your thoughts.